PennyLaneAI/pennylane-qiskit/doc/devices/overview.rst

     dev = qml.device('qiskit.aer', wires=2, backend='unitary_simulator')

-PennyLane chooses a default backend if no backend is specified.
+PennyLane chooses the ``qasm_simulator`` as the default backend if no backend is specified.
+For more details on the ``qasm_simulator``, including available backend options, see `Qiskit Qasm Simulator documentation <https://qiskit.org/documentation/stubs/qiskit.providers.aer.QasmSimulator.html>`_.

 Tutorials
 ~~~~~~~~~